paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 - **Second place:** Alisa by [\[ Glitch \]](https://osu.ppy.sh/users/3781400)
 - **Third place:** Tama by [crystalsuicine](https://osu.ppy.sh/users/9974)

 As reward for their efforts, JMC recieved an "osu!artist" forum title, 12 months of osu!supporter, and $50 USD in osu!store credit as the first place winner; \[ Glitch \] recieved 3 months of osu!supporter as second place, and crystalsuicine recieved one month of osu!supporter as third.
-Despite these rewards, however, the actual, official mascot of osu!taiko would still be up to a staff vote, regardless of community vote results.
-The mascot chosen by staff was not announced by the end of the year [[25,26]][r].
+Despite these rewards, however, the actual, official mascot of osu!taiko would still be up to a staff vote, regardless of community vote results, although the mascot chosen by staff was not announced by the end of the year [[25,26]][r].

 ## October